Archie (comic book): Cultural Impact and Legacy

-Nevertheless, the show enjoyed positive critical reception for its first few seasons, and introduced Archie and its characters to a whole new generation.
+Nevertheless, the show enjoyed positive critical reception for its first few seasons, and introduced Archie and its characters to a whole new generation of viewers.
 Acclaim for the show waned over its lifetime, as audiences and publications alike were baffled by the later seasons' incomprehensible storylines and overall decline in quality.
 The series finale, "Chapter One Hundred Thirty Seven: Goodbye Riverdale" aired on August 23, 2023, thus concluding a seven-season run.
-The show's end, coupled with several other shows on the network being cancelled that year, prompted Alex Zalben of Decider to mourn "... a sad ending to one of the most reliably earnest and inclusive places on television, and it’s possible we may never know its like again."
+The show's end, coupled with several other shows on the network being cancelled that year, prompted Alex Zalben of Decider to mourn "... a sad ending to one of the most reliably earnest and inclusive places on television, and it's possible we may never know its like again."

 Riverdale's success led to the creation of Chilling Adventures of Sabrina, a companion series based on the comic title of the same name.
 Starring Kiernan Shipka as the title character, it premiered on Netflix on October 26, 2018 and ran for two seasons before its 2020 cancellation as a result of the COVID-19 pandemic.
 Shipka reprised her role as Sabrina in the season 6 Riverdale episode "Chapter Ninety-Nine: the Witching Hour(s)".
-Another spin-off, Katy Keene, premiered on February 6, 2020, and was cancelled after one season.
+A spin-off, Katy Keene, premiered on February 6, 2020, and was cancelled after one season despite positive critical reception.